bbauska/meta-react-basics/README.md

   width="40%" />
 </p>

-First is an app component with no state defined.
-It performs a single action, which is to render the text a  stateless component and then you have a stateful function component.
-This component also renders some texts, but it references a variable to do so.
+<p>First is an app component with no state defined.
+It performs a single action, which is to
+render the text a  stateless component and then you have a stateful function component.
+This component also renders some texts, but it references a variable to do so.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s15-h.
 (171) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->